aditiintechk/aditiintechk/README.md

 <h2>👋 Hi, I’m Aditi </h2>

-<p>Aspiring Full-stack web developer with a knowledge stack of HTML, CSS, JavaScript, Typescript, Python, React & Figma.
+<p>Aspiring Front-end developer with a knowledge stack of HTML, CSS, JavaScript, Typescript, Python, React & Figma.
 Experienced in pair programming and collaboration with various developers across the world.</p>

 > I’m currently working on:
 > > [restimer: private]() - An app for customer service agents to track their crucial breaks to improve overall performance & accuracy. (coding with [ayuni](https://github.com/ayuninotayutu) and [martin](https://github.com/MBlore))<br/>